 2. Heavy Gold Work Lehenga With Cape Sleeves

-A bespoke blouse in golden color for a red colored lehenga is something no one can take their eyes off from, which makes it perfect for weddings.
+A bespoke blouse in golden color for a red-colored lehenga is something no one can take their eyes off, which makes it perfect for weddings.
 The heavy golden embroidery with a tinge of red in the backdrop looks awesome.
-The cape sleeves of this blouse are so unique.
+The cape sleeves of this blouse are so unique and they’ll bring out the fashionista in you!

 3. Off-shoulder Lehenga Blouse With Ruffles

-Off-shoulders have taken over both the traditional and contemporary clotheslines.
-From one piece dresses to salwarsuits, blouses to T-shirts, they are everywhere.
+Off-shoulders have taken over both traditional and contemporary clotheslines.
+From one-piece dresses to salwar suits, blouses to T-shirts, they are everywhere.
 While the lehenga is loaded with golden beaded embroidery, staying true to tradition, the blouse is balancing it out.
-It has a plain contemporary off-shoulder design and embroidery that is just enough to pop it all out.
-You can opt-out of a dupatta or go with a golden tulle one.
+It has subtle embellishments on the neckline and has a contemporary off-shoulder design and embroidery that is just enough to pop it all out.
+You can opt out of a dupatta or go with a golden tulle one.

 4. Rose Gold Lehenga And Full Sleeves Blouse With A Twist